Multi-asset perspective – June

 Emerging Market Debt

-Multi-asset offers a lower volatility level compared to a traditional single asset or a balanced portfolio.
+- Multi-asset offers lower volatility compared to traditional single-asset or balanced portfolios.
 However, the correlation between risk-assets, such as equities, credits, and commodities, has increased dramatically recently.
 In an uncertain environment with low yields, income becomes an essential source of return for investors.

 The views expressed are the views of Value Partners Hong Kong Limited only and are subject to change based on market and other conditions.
 The information provided does not constitute investment advice and it should not be relied on as such.
 All materials have been obtained from sources believed to be reliable as of the date of presentation, but their accuracy is not guaranteed.
 This material contains certain statements that may be deemed forward-looking statements.
 Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those projected.